phetsims/qa/doc/qa-book.md

 When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the template for development tests](https://github.com/phetsims/QA/blob/master/issue-templates/dev-test-template.md).
 The template should specify what exactly needs to be tested.
 The steps you need to follow and the platforms you need to test for a development test can be found in the template.
 There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).

-If the developer has issues they want tested they will either use the labels "status:ready-for-qa" or "status:ready-for-review."
-If it is ready for qa then close the issue if fixed.
+If the developer has issues they want tested they will either use the labels `status:ready-for-qa` or `status:ready-for-review`.
+If it is ready for QA then close the issue if fixed.
 If ready for review then leave open and assign back to the developer.

 Here's a list of platforms we like to do development tests on: